Concerts, carnivals and cricket – here’s how to spend the season.

 Wireless Music Festival

 Hands in the air if you love live music.
-Wireless Festival started life in London’s Hyde Park back in 2005 and has since taken place across the UK, and in Frankfurt, Germany and Abu Dhabi, UAE.
+Wireless Festival started life in London’s Hyde Park back in 2005 and has since taken place across the UK, in Frankfurt, Germany and Abu Dhabi, UAE.
 Over the years, it has created memorable musical moments.
-Drake booed the rain away, Prince Harry was once spotted in the crowd, and Kanye West ranted for 20 minutes about creative freedom and Nike.
-This year’s line-up includes Ice Spice, Nicki Minaj and Sean Paul.
+Prince Harry was once spotted in the crowd, and Kanye West ranted for 20 minutes about creative freedom and Nike.
+This year’s line-up is curated by Drake and includes Burna Boy, PARTYNEXTDOOR and Summer Walker.

 GO: Visit https://wirelessfestival.co.uk for more information.